GeminiDRSoftware/FitsStorage/docs/Docker.md

 Copy your datafiles into `~/testdata/onsite-sci-dataflow`

+You do not need these folders if you opt for the "lite" compose file.
+That one simply requires a `~/dataflow/` folder with the data you want to use.

 ## Compose

 There is now a very fast way to get a test cluster up complete with two webservers for